threefoldtech/tfgridv4-sdk-ts/packages/registrar_client/README.md

 const client = new RegistrarClient({ baseURl: "https://registrar.dev4.grid.tf/v1", privateKey: your_private_key });
 ```

+To be able to create a farm you need to have a Stellar wallet and provide your Stellar address.
+For more details on how to create a Stellar wallet and generate a Stellar address, please refer to the [Stellar Account Viewer](https://www.stellar.org/account-viewer/#!/) or the [Stellar Documentation](https://developers.stellar.org/docs/tutorials/create-account/).

 ## Usage

 Here is an example of how to use the Registrar Client: